maxaeon/geometry/README.md

 #### Key Features:

 * **Interactive Canvas:** Allows dynamic shape creation, manipulation, and exploration.
-A new snapshot tool lets you copy small sections of the canvas for comparing angles.
+A new copy shape tool lets you copy small sections of the canvas for comparing angles.
 * **Step-by-Step Activities:** Each activity is designed to provide detailed, interactive, and immediate feedback for learners.
 Shapes can be selected in groups and duplicated for further exploration.

 #### Activities (Status):